1. Who first discovered the ruins of Harappa?

 Explanation: Evidence from seals and figurines suggests that Harappans worshipped trees, animals, and natural elements.

-76. The script of the Indus Valley Civilization is
+76. The script of the Indus Valley Civilization is ____________.

 A) Alphabetic